Real Testing. Unbiased Reviews.

 Compared to the previous Glycerin 21, the comfort profile has shifted slightly toward firmness while maintaining excellent shock absorption.
 The new foam feels more substantial underfoot – less yielding but more supportive.

-The engineered double jacquard knit adapts well without creating pressure points, and the internal structure provides consistent comfort across varying foot expansion during longer efforts.
+The engineered double jacquard knit adapts well without creating pressure points, and the internal structure provides consistent comfort across varying foot expansion during longer efforts, or long summer days.

 Over 90+ miles of testing, the comfort characteristics have remained remarkably consistent.
 Unlike some shoes that either become too soft or develop uncomfortable firm spots, the Glycerin 22’s dual cell technology appears to maintain its intended properties across extended use.